What Is Elf on the Shelf, and How Does It Work?

 We’ve all been there.
-You’re scrolling through Facebook and Pinterest and you keep seeing THAT elf.
+You’re scrolling through Facebook and Pinterest and you keep seeing that elf.
 Yes, the one with the mischievous smile that gets into over-the-top, precarious situations.
 I know I’ve caught myself wondering, what is the hype with this little elf anyway?
-Well, after a little digging, I’m ready to dish to you everything you’ve been dying to know about Christmas’ newest tradition.
+Well, after a little digging, I’m ready to dish to you everything you’ve been dying to know about this new Christmas tradition.

-Elf on the Shelf is a newly found Christmas tradition started by Carol Aebersold and her twin daughters, Chanda Bell and Christa Pitts.
-Each Elf on the Shelf kit ($30) consists of the Elf on the Shelf: A Christmas Tradition book and a Scout Elf.
+Elf on the Shelf is a Christmas tradition started by Carol Aebersold and her twin daughters, Chanda Bell and Christa Pitts.
+Each Elf on the Shelf kit consists of the Elf on the Shelf: A Christmas Tradition book and a Scout Elf.

-What age should you start Elf on the Shelf?
+What Are the Rules for Elf on the Shelf?

 The Elf on the Shelf tradition can be started at any age, but most parents recommend waiting until your child is between the ages of 2 and 3.
 They claim it’s the perfect sweet spot for children to appreciate and understand the elves’ magic while establishing this family tradition at a young age.